ashishnandagawali/ashishnandagawali.github.io/_posts/2025-02-01-Deepseek-Langchain-api.md

 Deepseek API Usage with Langchain
 ============

-In this article we'll see how we can use the deepseek api from Lanchain framework as per documentation provided by Deepseek
+In this article we'll see how we can use the deepseek api from Lanchain framework as per documentation provided by Deepseek.

 1. Install following library
     ~~~python
-        !pip3 install langchain_openai
+        '!pip3 install langchain_openai'
     ~~~
 2. Import BaseChatOpenAI class from the Langchain chat models
     ~~~python